Model Overview

 Learn more about the Balancer Pool model structure, and how to run simulations with cadCAD.

-Balancer AMM Models and Simulations are built with cadCAD, an open-source Python package for designing, testing, and validating complex systems.
-In case you haven't used cadCAD yet, we highly recommend taking this beginner course and become familiar with cadCAD.
+Balancer AMM Models and Simulations are built with cadCADarrow-up-right, an open-source Python package for designing, testing, and validating complex systems.
+In case you haven't used cadCAD yet, we highly recommend taking this beginner coursearrow-up-right and become familiar with cadCAD.

-We are following the cadCAD System Model standard, with
+We are following the cadCAD System Model standardarrow-up-right, with

 • State Variables to describe the mathematical "state" of the pool